YashAnand1/PostgreSQL-Assignment-3-YashAnand/PostgreSQL-Assignment-3-YashAnand-version2.md

 ### 2.2.1. `projects` Table
 </div>

-The motive of creating this table was to store data related to projects
+The motive of creating this table was to store data related to projects, such as `project_id`, `project_name`, `start_date` and `end_date`.
+In order to create such a table, I wrote the following query for creating a table called `projects` while placing it under the `technical` schema.

 ```
 CREATE TABLE technical.projects (